notaspirit/VolumetricSelection2077/README.md

 ## Credits
 - [keanuWheeze](https://github.com/justarandomguyintheinternet) for the cube mesh and the material
-- [WolvenKit](https://github.com/WolvenKit/WolvenKit) for packaging and publishing the core functionality of WolvenKit on nuget
+- [WolvenKit](https://github.com/WolvenKit/WolvenKit) for publishing the core functionality of WolvenKit on nuget